 - Needs No Power Supply

-You heard it right!
-It can be annoying or tiring at times to collect extra power supply or generator for railroad welding.
+It can be annoying or tiring at times to arrange an extra power supply or generator for railroad welding.
 But guess what?
 Thermite doesn’t even require such things at all.
+You can do the job applying less amperage of power.

 - Highly Corrosion-Resistant